 What Is Form I-94?

-U.S. Customs and Border Protection (CBP) gives foreign visitors an electronic or paper Form I-94 when they enter the United States.
-This form keeps track of non-citizens entering and leaving the United States.
+U.S. Customs and Border Protection (CBP) gives foreign visitors an electronic or paper form when they enter the United States called an I-94.
+This is frequently known as Form I-94 or the I-94 Form.
+It’s used to keep track of non-citizens entering and leaving the United States.
 The record proves you entered the United States lawfully and indicates the date you must leave.

-In certain situations, some foreign visitors still get paper I-94 records.
+Prior to May 2013, most foreign visitors received a paper I-94.
+Though it’s less common today, some foreign visitors will get a paper I-94 record.
 CBP still issues these at land border ports of entry.
 Electronic I-94 records are for air and sea ports of entry.
-CBP officers also give paper Form I-94 to specific categories of individuals, such as refugees, some asylees, and parolees.
+CBP officers also issue paper I-94 records to specific categories of individuals, such as refugees, some asylum seekers, and parolees.

 Mexican nationals who enter the United States with a border crossing card usually do not get I-94 records.
 However, you can request one if you are traveling into the United States beyond the 25-mile limit.